We are the world's leading provider of FREE online education for entrepreneurs.

 The mission at My Own Business Institute (MOBI) is to start businesses that create jobs by providing training and resources to entrepreneurs around the world.
 MOBI’s popular online courses teach new entrepreneurs how to start a business and experienced entrepreneurs how to grow a business.
 Through video, audio, and text, our online students learn how to pick a business, how to finance it, how to build clientele, and how to create a successful team.
 MOBI students come from all over the world and represent every kind of business imaginable.

 The MOBI curriculum and website are based on the work of Phil Holland, a successful entrepreneur and author of The Entrepreneur’s Guide.
 Since it was first brought online in 2000, people from all over the world have accessed MOBI’s content and thousands have pursued course certificates.
-MOBI students represent 87 countries.
+MOBI students and alumni represent 140 countries.

 The My Own Business Institute (MOBI) was created in October 2014 at the Center for Entrepreneurship and Innovation at the Leavey School of Business at Santa Clara University.
 MOBI was generously gifted to the University by Phil and Peggy Holland along with a $17.5 million endowment to ensure that the organization and its accompanying websites would flourish into the future and continue to support the vital social and economic contributions of small businesses worldwide.

 The Hollands set out to nurture entrepreneurship and help individuals start and build their own businesses following the 1992 riots in Los Angeles.
 They believed that the growth of small businesses would support the return of a vibrant, healthy community.
 Initially, Mr. Holland posted flyers throughout South Central Los Angeles announcing a "Free Business Course" he would teach at the Compton Job Training Center.